How on-demand labelling can help mitigate the environmental impact of label waste in the supply chain

 These goals reflect mounting consumer demand for sustainable practices throughout the supply chain.
 Companies may find it hard to ignore growing pressure, unless they want to risk reputational damage or even financial penalties where governments have incorporated SDG principles into their own environmental legislation.
 With modern printing technology already up for the task and bringing much-needed cost savings, choosing the right industrial label printer will have a positive impact on the environment as well as an organisation’s pocket.

-On demand is the way forward
+On-demand labelling is the way forward

-To eradicate massive overstocking of labels and pre-printing errors, on-demand is the way forward.
+To eradicate massive overstocking of labels and pre-printing errors, on-demand labelling is the way forward.
 In addition to cutting down on waste, it also reduces expensive storage costs and eliminates delays waiting for new stocks.
 But print quality mustn’t suffer as a result.
 It needs to be high resolution and reliable, plus use inks that are kinder to the environment and reduce throw away consumables.

 One of the key sustainability challenges in the traditional thermal transfer printing of labels remains ribbon usage.
-For every square metre of label printed, a significant amount of ribbon is also used regardless of the ink coverage.
-A legacy from the past when environmental concerns were not considered so vital, ribbon can only be used once and is not easily recycled.
-Today, businesses and society want products that are better for the planet, and better for users.
+Label printing consumes a significant amount of ribbon per square meter, regardless of the ink coverage.
+A relic of a time when environmental concerns weren’t as prominent, ribbon is single-use and difficult to recycle.Today, businesses and society want products that are better for the planet, and better for users.

 This fits well with Epson’s own commitment to sustainability throughout its entire electronics range.
-Designing products that meet its enduring philosophy of Sho Sho Sei – efficient, precise, compact – ensures these qualities are tuned to bring technological advancement in an economical way.
+By designing products that adhere to its enduring philosophy of “Sho Sho Sei” – efficient, precise, compact – the company ensures these qualities drive economical technological advancement.

 Time-saving, colour label printing

 The company’s latest innovation in digital printing is the ColorWorks C8000e.
 Specifically developed to meet higher volume, colour label printing requirements, on demand, it uses less energy and produces less carbon emissions compared to older label printers.
-Advanced printhead technology ensures high definition, accurate colour label printing at a resolution of 1200 x 600 dpi and a fast run speed of 300 mm per second, enabling efficient on-demand production on a variety of media types.
+Advanced printhead technology ensures high definition, accurate colour label printing at a resolution of 1200 x 600 dpi and a fast run speed of 300 mm per second, enabling efficient on-demand labelling production on a variety of media types.
 Effective use of high-capacity ink pouches further reduces waste, with each one containing 75% less plastic to recycle than typical standard cartridges.
 ColorWorks is not void of emissions due to, for example, its consumption of energy and its comprehensive manufacturing life cycle.
 However, it goes a long way in reducing waste and minimising emissions as much as possible for an industry that is traditionally highly unsustainable.

 In this more enlightened era of environmental responsibility, sustainability and efficiency have become paramount, and the label printing industry is playing its part.
 Organisations can take advantage of modern, digital technology to increase productivity while at the same reducing waste and energy consumption.
 However, addressing the environmental impact of commercial activities must include issues that often receive less attention.
 This will help to ensure processes like industrial labelling are called out as an individual element of green strategies and company policies.